mlopezza/stroke-prediction/README.md

 - Mutable Risk Factors:

-  - Glucose average: Acording with the American society of diabetes clasification, and in base of glucose average, %-- of the patients had an average in the diagnosis range of diabetes that was not reported in the dataset information or used as charactertistic, also, % had an average of glucose in oral glucose intolerance and only %--- have a normal value.
+  - Glucose average: According with the American society of diabetes classification, and in base of glucose average, %-- of the patients had an average in the diagnosis range of diabetes that was not reported in the dataset information or used as characteristic, also, % had an average of glucose in oral glucose intolerance and only %--- have a normal value.

   ![stroke with gluc](images/Stroke%20Positive%20Visualizations/stroke_patients_by_glucose.png)